ondrej-kvasnovsky/shell-handbook/chapter1.md

 # Shell Implementations

 There are couple of shell implementations.
 Here are some of them.

 * sh
 * bash
 * zsh

 > See the list of command-line interprets on [wikipage](https://en.wikipedia.org/wiki/List_of_command-line_interpreters).

+### Hello World example

 Lets create `Hello World` script and try to execute it with all the listed shells.